mjstrobl/FREDA/README.md

 # IMPORTANT

-This is still in progress and will change up until the conference end of March 2023.
+This is still in progress and I will update this repository soon after the conference (ACM SAC 2023).
+See branch thesis for a working version.
+Unfortunately, the app is not yet available in the Play Store, will come sometime in April 2023 though.

 # FREDA